 Blueberry and Pistachio Friands

-These mini cakes are the perfect addition to an afternoon tea, light snack, or a fun dessert platter.
+These mini cakes are the perfect addition to any brunch menu, afternoon tea, light snack, or a fun dessert platter.
 They’re full of flavour, the perfect texture, simple to make, and fun to eat.

 I have been told by family and friends that these are the best friands they have ever tried and now it's your turn to enjoy them too!